Increase home safety with a simple test that measures mobility in seniors

 Before starting the test, remember that keeping your older adult safe always comes before anything else.

-Let your senior know that this is not a contest.
-They should walk in a purposeful manner at a safe pace, but don’t need to rush.
+Let your older adult know that this isn’t a contest.
+They should walk in a purposeful manner at a safe pace, but shouldn’t try to rush.

 This test measures how they would normally get around.
 If they usually use a cane or walker, they should use it during the test.